|Values are valid only on day of printing.|

 As a prognostic indicator in patients with newly diagnosed acute myelogenous leukemia with normal karyotype and no FLT3 mutation

-The assay will be interpreted as positive or negative for the NPM1 mutation.
-In patients with newly diagnosed acute myelogenous leukemia, a normal karyotype, and no FLT3 mutation, the presence of NPM1 mutation is an indicator of good prognosis.
+The assay will be interpreted as positive, low positive, or negative for the NPM1 mutation.
+In patients with newly diagnosed acute myelogenous leukemia, a normal karyotype, and no FLT3 mutation, the presence of NPM1 mutation is an indicator of a more favorable prognosis.

-The test is designed to be used at the time of diagnosis when the mutation burden is high.
-The sensitivity is not adequate for monitoring patients during therapy as a test of minimal residual disease.
+This is a qualitative test and is designed to be used at the time of diagnosis when the mutation burden is high.
+The analytical sensitivity (approximately 5% mutated alleles) is not adequate for monitoring patients during therapy as a test of minimal residual disease.

 An interpretive report will be provided.